 My preaching mission over, I traveled to Southampton to board the luxury liner United States bound for New York.
 Soon after we sailed, I introduced myself to the ship's Captain and was pleased when he asked me for my help during the five-day trip.
-So, the following Sunday morning I hurried eagerly to take a service in the ship's luxurious first-class lounge.
-Everyone aboard had been welcomed to attend, and it intrigued me to discover what the first class was like!
-A fine group of musicians more used to quicksteps and sambas led several hundred passengers in songs of praise that day.
-"We all belong to one class before God!"
-I told them.✞
+The following Sunday morning, I hurried eagerly to take a service in the ship's luxurious first-class lounge.
+Everyone aboard was welcome to attend, and it intrigued me to see the first class!
+An excellent group of musicians more used to quicksteps, and sambas led several hundred passengers in songs of praise that day.
+I told them, "We all belong to one class before God!"✞

-There must have been many rich people listening then who were like a certain New York banker I heard about.
-To escape the burdens of life he took a trip on a Mississippi steamboat.
+There must have been many rich people listening then who were like a particular New York banker.
+To escape the burdens of life, he took a trip on a Mississippi steamboat.
 He overheard a worker humming quietly to himself as he vigorously mopped the deck.
 "I don't understand it," he told him.
 "Here you are, scrubbing and cleaning all day long, and yet you are so happy!"
 Placing his hand on his heart, the worker replied simply, "You know, the secret of Jesus is here.
 He gives me Christ's working glory!"
-Moved by this simple yet radiant life, the banker later sat down and penned the following poem.✞
+Moved by this uncomplicated yet radiant life, the banker later sat down and penned the following poem.✞

 You got to get glory in the work you do,